salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 A new property, `lightningElementName` on `LightningElementConstructor` is introduced to store the name of the custom element.

-A special tag, `<lwc:dynamic>` along with a new template directive `lwc:is` are also introduced and serves as the anchor in the DOM where the dynamic component will be rendered.
+A special tag, `<lwc:component>` along with a new template directive `lwc:is` are also introduced and serves as the anchor in the DOM where the dynamic component will be rendered.

 Broken down, there are three main parts to this design: